williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 -   In the "Provisioning" tab, scroll to the bottom and click the "Edit Mappings" button in the "Attribute Mappings" section.
 -   Check that each mapping is what you would expect it to be.
-Be sure to check both of the followign:
+Be sure to check both of the following:
     1. From your application to Okta.
     2. From Okta to your application.